-As co-chair of the Freshfields London Women’s Network, she has led a number of initiatives relevant to the business success of women at Freshfields including developing a cross-departmental mentoring scheme and participating in various corporate gender strategy-focused events.
+As co-chair of the Freshfields London Women’s Network until May 2017, Sharon led a number of initiatives relevant to the business success of women at Freshfields including developing a cross-departmental mentoring scheme using an online technology platform; establishing a successful speaker series, regularly bringing together women across a range of seniorities and disciplines; and through her participation in attending and speaking at a number of corporate gender strategy-focused events.

 Linda is an academic geographer at Oxford University.
 Her research interests include the changing nature of women’s waged and unwaged work in the UK, migration and social inequality.
 She has been active in several initiatives to support women in UK universities and until recently was the chair of the Foundation of Urban and Regional Studies that provides financial support for students from World Bank countries